How to ask us for information that we hold about you.

 No – a subject access request only allows you to see information we hold about you.
 When we send this information, the names and contact details of others will usually be removed.
 If we correspond with a business about your complaint, we’ll tell you the name of the business we’ve been corresponding with, but not necessarily the name of the individual at that business.

-If you’re not happy with how we’ve handled your subject access request, please contact our information rights team as soon as possible.
+If you’re not happy with how we’ve handled your subject access request, and wish to make a complaint, please contact our Information Rights Team as soon as possible, to give us an opportunity to look into your concerns.